 As Madagascar's forest and freshwater habitats continue to be destroyed, many wildlife species are

 threatened or facing extinction, including fish.
-Above right shows the Damba Mipentina cichlid, Paretroplus maculatus,
+Above right and centre shows the Damba Mipentina cichlid, Paretroplus maculatus,

 with its distinguishing black spot on the flank, which is one of those critically endangered.
 It grows to 30cm (1 foot) long and